timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-12-01
+# Today is 2019-12-02

 ## Objectives for the day:

-- Review of November for Indie Tavern sheet.
+- Update KPI for marketing things.
-- Write up of personal blog post of Indie Adventure Business (learning focused).
+- Perhaps some idea generation.
-- Write up of Patreon post of Indie Adventure Business.
+- Perhaps some idea organization.

-- Later in the evening new release of Turbo Boom! with loads of tracks.
+- Working on creating marketing material and presentation for Unreal Florida Competition.

 # Purpose